cnichte/md-curcuma/README.md

 Transformers are currently available for the following tasks:

+Avaiblie Exporters:

+1. MD_Exporter - for Markdown Files
+2. CSV_Exporter - For files with comma-separated values, where each line is a record.
+This is a [BookBuddy App](https://www.kimicoapps.com/bookbuddy) support: CSV-File conversion & Image Download.

+Availible Markdown Transformers:

-1. Split a Longform in separate Files at Headlines.
+1. Splits a Markdown-Longform in separate Files at Headlines.
 2. Obsidian-Links (Images and Documents), copy Files on the fly.
 3. Latex-Formulas, Paragraph an Inline.
 4. Frontmatter: Add, Replace, Map and Transform Values.
 5. Callouts.
 6. Remove Todos.
 7. TODO: Take wikilinks (cross-references) into account.

-8. [BookBuddy App](https://www.kimicoapps.com/bookbuddy) support: CSV-File conversion & Image Download.
+Availible Mappings:

+1. Adopt Value
+2. Boolean inverse
+3. Image Downloader
+4. Insert Date (now)
+5. Insert uuid

-You can build customized transformers for different solutions.
+You can build customized transformers and Mappers for different solutions.

 Restrictions